T.A.T.u.: Public image

-Throughout their career the group has received criticism, particularly since the release of "All the Things She Said".
-The AllMusic review for 200 km/h in the Wrong Lane labelled the band as an exceptionally tawdry gimmick.
+Throughout their career, the group received criticism, particularly after the release of "All the Things She Said".
+In his AllMusic review of 200 km/h in the Wrong Lane, Stephen Thomas Erlewine labelled the band as an "exceptionally tawdry gimmick".
 In 2003, after the release of their video of "All the Things She Said", some UK presenters campaigned to ban the video worldwide.
 Despite subsequent reports that the BBC had banned the video from their pre-watershed programme Top of the Pops, the BBC quickly denied the ban, stating only that they had better footage to show.